Travel Stories

 When I first traveled to places I’d likely never go back to—the world is a big place—I was frustrated and even sad to leave beautiful and interesting sites behind.
 Sure, I’d bring back photographs galore, souvenirs and other mementos, and books, but they weren’t enough.
 They wouldn't keep my memories alive.

 But writing stories about these places would let me keep them forever.
 And since everything is better when it’s shared, I am sharing them here, in an uninterrupted reading format that, I hope, will let your mind drift to those places and engage in the experiences.
-I hope the photographs will then visually take you back there, as they never fail to take me.
+I hope the photographs will visually take you back there, as they never fail to take me.

 Travel Memories Marie-Claude Arnott